dlr-eoc/prosEO/deploy/hands/README.md

 (https://kubespray.io/#/docs/nodes)

+# Configure Kubernetes

+As an optional preparation for the following steps, configure your local `kubectl` (on the deployment controller) to access the Kubernetes instance using the file `/root/.kube/config` found on the Kubernetes master node.

-# Configure access to the Kubernetes Dashboard
+## Configure access to the Kubernetes Dashboard

 The Kubernetes Dashboard has already been deployed with Kubernetes.
 To get access to the Dashboard, first an administrator account must be created in Kubernetes.
 The file `kube-admin.yaml` contains the required configuration.